Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/08/dashes-verses-underscores-in-web-addresses.md

     - HTML
 ---

 Google have confirmed that they treat dashes (-) and underscores (\_) differently when they index your website in preparation of people searching for your awesome content.
 The difference is subtle, but important.
-Let’s explore it with a simple example.
+Let's explore it with a simple example.
 The example is:

 Your-Article-Name – or with underscores, Your\_Article\_Name

-The first example, Your-Article-Name, is treated by Google as meaning “Your Article Name”.
+The first example, Your-Article-Name, is treated by Google as meaning "Your Article Name".
 This is probably what you expected to happen.
-In the second example, though, Your\_Article\_Name gets treated as “YourArticleName”.
+In the second example, though, Your\_Article\_Name gets treated as "YourArticleName".
 Quite different!

 So the dash acts as a separator, whereas the underscore is a joiner.